clojurists-together/clojuriststogether.org/content/news/2020/summer-of-bugs-update-2020.md

 There will be no transitive dependency headaches for users (ie excluding foreign-libs if you have a :bundle cljs build etc) End users will benefit from dead code elimination: If they are not using part of a library that uses cljc.java-time, then nothing of cljc.java-time library will be included in an advanced optimization cljs build.
-IOW, cljc libraries that need to use dates (even if dates are not the main focus of that library) can depend on cljc.java-time and get a banana without a gorilla holding on to it.
+In other words, cljc libraries that need to use dates (even if dates are not the main focus of that library) can depend on cljc.java-time and get a banana without a gorilla holding on to it.

 … and being cross-platform and using java.time on the jvm, I hope cljc.java-time could become the de-facto platform time library for Clojure and Clojurescript.